 Cold air return vents carry back cold air from your house to the furnace for reheating.
 They often get neglected and may even become blocked or covered as you move furniture around.
 They can also get dusty.

-Vacuum cold-air return registers at least once a year and ensure they are not totally closed off or blocked by other things.
+Vacuum cold-air return registers at least once a year and make sure they are not totally closed off or blocked by other things.

 5. Check the Intake and Exhaust Pipes

 The air intake and exhaust pipes for your furnace can usually be found located outside your house.
 They may get plugged with ice, snow, leaves, critters, vegetation, or other debris.
 Check them often to ensure that they are not blocked.

 6. Vacuum Accumulated Dust in Furnace

 After a couple of years of use, dust and dirt may accumulate in your furnace.
 A vacuum with a long nozzle can be used to get rid of these unwanted visitors.
 If you hire a professional to tune-up your furnace annually, this is one of the tasks they have on their checklist.